flowdev/present-decoupling/PITCHME.md

 ## Messaging (2)

 - Why don't we use HTTP internaly? |
-- Asynchronism prevents time wise coupling: no timeout handling |
+- Asynchronism prevents time wise coupling: \
+  no timeout handling |
-- Persistence prevents stability wise coupling: no exponential backoff that has to be randomised, no circuit breaker |
+- Persistence prevents stability wise coupling: \
+  no retries with exponential backoff that has to be randomised, \
+  no circuit breaker |
 - Sender and receiver are decoupled with messaging. |

 ---